This is a guest feature on fitness studio texting by Kenneth Burke, Marketing Director at Text Request.

 Revenue drives business, and we want to help you get more of it.
 That’s why we’re going to break down five ways to increase your fitness studio’s revenue – all by texting with clients.

+It works best.
 99% of texts are read, usually within just a few minutes of being sent.
 The average response time is only 90 seconds, and the average click-through rate if 45%.
+That’s 7x more engagement than you’re going to see from email and other channels, and it works whether you’re texting for one-on-one conversations or for marketing and sales.

 How do you increase fitness studio revenue by texting?

-You spend a lot of time and effort (and probably money) trying to get people to your website.
-What happens once they get there?
+You put a lot of effort into bringing people to your website, but what happens once they get there?

-SMS live chat works on both desktop and mobile sites, so viewers can always just text you (which is what they want).
+SMS Chat works on both desktop and mobile sites, so viewers can always just text you (which is what they want).
 This makes it easier for you to bring in new clients without adding to your to-do list.

 Maybe you sell supplements, or maybe you’re just trying to get previous clients to come back.
 In either case, SMS promotions are a great way to grab clients’ attention and get them to take a next step.
 Here’s an example: